pivotal/docs-platform-automation/docs/getting-started.md

 ## Other References

-To see a list of all of the tasks, their usage, their inputs and outputs, and their parameters, see the [Task Reference][task-reference].
+To see a list of all of the tasks, their inputs and outputs, and their parameters, see the [Task Reference][task-reference].